raselcse07/Stock-Market-Prediction/README.md

 # Stock-Market-Prediction

-Stock market prediction is a prediction app that can predict Stock Closing Prices.It is built with Python,Django with Linear regression.
+Stock market prediction is a prediction app that can predict Stock Closing Prices.It is built with Python,Django.For ML technique I have used Linear regression.
 For data set I have used Yahoo Finance.

 # Dependencies